 DREAD Categories (typically rated 1-10):

 The DREAD score is often calculated by summing or averaging the scores.
 Higher scores indicate higher-risk threats that should be prioritized.
-This data-driven approach to risk assessment is similar to how advanced financial analysis tools help investors make informed decisions based on various market factors.
+This data-driven approach to risk assessment mirrors how autonomous analysis platforms help make informed decisions by synthesizing multiple factors into actionable insights.

 PASTA (Process for Attack Simulation and Threat Analysis)